reppard/songbook/_posts/2017-02-25-lost_in_a_hollow.md

 ---
 layout: post
-title:  "Lost In a Hollow"
+title:  "lost in a hollow"
 ---
 ```
+title:  "lost in a hollow"
+author: Reppard Walker

-I searched a valley for a peaceful spring
+i searched a valley for a peaceful spring

-The grass was green and all the birds were singing
+the grass was green and all the birds were singing

-For a moment so brief I thought that I could breath
+for a moment so brief i thought that i could breath

-And I got caught up in the moment
+and i got caught up in the moment

-Like a river I was running free
+like a river i was running free

-The taste of life was what I really wanted
+the taste of life was what i really wanted

-Well I searched all day and oh what did I find?
+well i searched all day and oh what did i find?

-When the sun burns out, oh how it makes you blind
+when the sun burns out, oh how it makes you blind

-Shadows made nightmares from my day dreams
+shadows made nightmares from my day dreams

-Creatures prepared to seize the moment
+creatures prepared to seize the moment

-The wolves could smell me, they could hear me breath
+the wolves could smell me, they could hear me breath

-To taste my life was what they really wanted
+to taste my life was what they really wanted

-When I get lost in a hollow
+when i get lost in a hollow

-The way out ain't always so easy to find
+the way out ain't always so easy to find

-It's always cold sweats and regrets that follow
+it's always cold sweats and regrets that follow

-When I get lost in a hollow
+when i get lost in a hollow

-The dawn came on just like a rolling tide
+the dawn came on just like a rolling tide

-And my brain in pain told me I hadn't died
+and my brain in pain told me i hadn't died

-I stood myself up to dust off my blue jeans
+i stood myself up to dust off my blue jeans

-Filthy to clean in just a moment
+filthy to clean in just a moment

-A rocky path had crawled beneath my feet
+a rocky path had crawled beneath my feet

-To lead me where I really wanted
+to lead me where i really wanted
 ```